 NOTICE OF NONCONFORMANCE

-(Name of Vendor)
+(Name of Vendor Name) Docket No. 999XXXXX

-(City, State)
+(Vendor Street Address) Report No. XXXX-XXX

+(Vendor City, State, Zip)

+(Vendor Country if outside of the US)

-Based on the results of a Nuclear Regulatory Commission (NRC) inspection conducted at () (dates), certain activities in accordance with NRC requirements which were contractually imposed on () by NRC licensees.
+Based on the results of a U.S. Nuclear Regulatory Commission (NRC) inspection conducted at the (Vendor name) from (dates), (Vendor name) did not conduct certain activities in accordance with NRC requirements which were contractually imposed on (Vendor name) by its customers or NRC licensees.
 [List nonconformance’s in order of significance.]

 [Provide statement of requirement(s) that were violated,

+Criterion (roman numeral) “Title,” of Appendix B, “Quality Assurance Criteria for Nuclear Power Plants and Fuel Reprocessing Plants,” to Title 10 of the Code of Federal Regulations (10 CFR) Part 50, “Domestic Licensing of Production and Utilization Facilities,” states in part that, “(specify the requirements).”

 QA Procedure (No.) states [Provide a statement from QA Procedure.]

+[SAMPLE:

+Criterion III “Design Control,” of Appendix B to Title 10 of the Code of Federal Regulations (10 CFR) Part 50, states in part that, “Measures shall also be established for the selection and review for suitability of application of materials, parts, equipment, and processes that are essential to the safety-related functions for the structures, systems and components.”]

-Contrary to the above, [Provide a
+Contrary to the above, as of (date of nonconformance), (Vendor name) failed to [Provide a description of precisely how the criteria was not met.]

+[SAMPLE:

+Contrary to the above, as of June 26, 2018, VendorX failed to ensure the suitability of materials, parts, equipment, and processes that are essential to the safety-related functions of the inverters being supplied to the Vogtle Units 3 and 4 nuclear power plants.
+Specifically, as part of its commercial grade dedication process, VendorX failed to verify the functionality of the surge suppressors installed on the direct current (DC) input to the safety-related inverters being supplied to the Vogtle Units 3 and 4 nuclear power plants.
+These surge suppressors are installed to ensure the inverters can withstand voltage spikes of up to 4000 volts as required by VendorX customer design specification APP-XXXX, Revision 10.
+Although VendorX tested the surge suppressors to ensure that they would not spuriously conduct at lower voltages, the components were not tested to ensure they would be capable of clamping voltage spikes of up to 4000 VDC to the required level of 2500 VDC, as per the design specification.]

 This issue has been identified as Nonconformance (No.).
 [All violations and nonconformances must be assigned a sequential tracking number.
 If there are multiple types of findings, do not repeat tracking numbers.
 For example, if the last violation in the NOV was numbered 99900000/2013-201-02, the first nonconformance will be numbered 99900000/2013-201-03.]

+Continue with findings as applicable using the above-identified format.

+This issue has been identified as Nonconformance 999XXXXX/XXXX-XXX-XX.

 Please provide a written statement or explanation to the U.S. Nuclear Regulatory Commission, ATTN: Document Control Desk, Washington, DC 20555-0001 with a copy to the Chief, [Insert name of applicable branch, division, and office] within 30 days of the date of the letter transmitting this Notice of Nonconformance.
 This reply should be clearly marked as a "Reply to a Notice of Nonconformance” and should include for each noncompliance: (1) the reason for